WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms-data-structures.md

 (easier since its all the same data types).
 A linked list instead does memory allocation so that each element (aka __linked list element__, __node__), gets its own memory block.
-The linked list gets its overall structure by using pointers to connect all its nodes together.
+The linked list gets its overall structure by using __pointers__ to connect all its nodes together.

 So what are some examples of linked lists?

+* The list is the simplest kind of linked structure.
+The only operations for this are searching, inserting, and deleting.
-* Singly Linked List - a scavenger hunt where one clue points to the place of the next clue (but that clue has no reference to the previous clue) * Doubly Linked List - a train car that has a previous and next train car connected to it * Circular Linked List - Whose turn is it on a multiplayer game (keeps going around), same with resource pooling on a shared resource (e.g. round robin scheduling)
+* Singly Linked List - a scavenger hunt where one clue points to the place of the next clue (but that clue has no reference to the previous clue)
+* Doubly Linked List - a train car that has a previous and next train car connected to it.
+Each node points to both the predecessor and its sucessor element
+* Circular Linked List - Whose turn is it on a multiplayer game (keeps going around) or resource pooling on a shared resource (e.g. round robin scheduling)

+In terms of implementation, we can search for an item in a linked list either iteratively or recursively.

+###<a id="pointers">Pointers</a>

+Before we get too in-depth with linked list/structures, we need to get into detail about pointers. __Pointers__ are the connections that hold the pieces of linked structures together.

+Pointers represent the address of a location in memory.
+A variable that stores a pointer to a given data item can provide more freedom than storing a copy of the item itself.

+A real life example might be a cell-phone number can be thought of as a pointer to its owner as they move around.

+In programming languages like C, we have:

+* pointer `p` is assumed to give the address in memory where a chunk of data is located
+* pointers in C have types declared at compile time, denoting the data type it can point to
+* we use `*p` to denote the item that is pointed to by pointer `p`
+* we use `&x` to denote the address of (i.e. pointer to) of a particular variable `x`.
+* a `NULL` pointer value is used to denote structure-terminating or unassigned pointers

 ###<a id="createlinkedlist">Creating a Linked List</a>